 Types of Serving in Table Tennis

-There are different table tennis grips, so consequently, there are several types of table tennis serves in the game.
+There are different table tennis grips, so consequently, there are several types of table tennis services in the game.
 You’d need to master at least one type of table tennis serve to be able to play a game of tennis.
-But to arrive at the type of service that works for you, you would need to know and understand them.
+But to arrive at the type of service that works for you, you would need to know and understand them:

 - Forehand Serve